-Albright’s Supply is a family owned distribution business started in the 1940s.
+Albright’s Supply is a family-owned distribution business that started in the 1940s.
 While the company has many products and services one of the main products is upholstery supplies.
 These supplies are utilized in doing repairs and customizations in automotive, marine, aviation, and furniture.
 While parts of the business are pure distribution, there are components that are a hybrid and require conversion from one state to another.
-Being an old line industry, the sales models or modes of operation had seen little change in fifty years.
+Being an old-line industry, the sales models or modes of operation had seen little change in fifty years.

 In March 2012 a decision was made for a complete makeover.
 We would evaluate every aspect of the business.
-Now at 2014 comes to an end, here are some of the changes we made.
+Now as 2020 comes to an end, here are some of the changes we made.

 - We discontinued the delivery services (several vehicles covering several states) and implemented a Free Shipping Program